Treblle/community/articles/mastering_async_await_in_js.md

 async function run() {
 	await wait(6000);

 	console.log("Run was called after 6 seconds");
 }

 run();
 ```

-The `setTimeout` function accepts two arguments: a function and the number of seconds to wait before calling the function.
-The `wait` function returns a promise, allowing us to await it.
+The `setTimeout` accepts two arguments: a function and the number of seconds to wait before calling the function.
+The wait function returns a promise allowing us to await it.

 ### Async Loops

-There are many iterative methods or functions in JavaScript that allow you to perform an operation for each item in an array or collection of values.
-Some of these functions are `forEach`, `map`, `for...in`, etc. However, the problem is that not all of them are asynchronous.
+There are so many repetitious functions in Javascript, which allow us to accomplish an operation for each item in an array of values.
+Some of these functions are `forEach`, `map`, `for...in`, in etc. But the problem is that not all of them are asynchronous

 ```js
 let arr = [1, 2, 3, 4, 5, 6];

-// It waits for 3 seconds and continues execution arr.map(async (val, index) => {
+// It waits for 3 seconds and continues execution

+arr.map(async (val, index) => {
 	await wait(3000);

 	console.log(val);
 });

-// But a for loop waits 3 seconds each time for (let i = 0; i < arr.length; i++) {
+// But a for loop waits 3 seconds each time

+for (let i = 0; i < arr.length; i++) {
 	await wait(3000);

 	console.log(arr[i]);
 }
 ```

-**Note:** This approach might not be ideal for large arrays due to performance reasons.
-It's generally recommended to use asynchronous alternatives like `async/await` with `Promise.all` for better performance when dealing with multiple asynchronous operations.
+\*\*Note: This is not very important but it is worthy of notice.
+Just use `async/await` with the `Promise.all` if you are working with a lot of async operations.

 ### Generator Functions

-A generator function in JavaScript is a special type of function that allows you to pause and resume its execution.
-It's defined using an asterisk () after the function keyword.
-When you call a generator function, it doesn't run the entire function at once.
+They are capable of retaining context, kind of like a closure.
+It is a special type of function that uses the `function*` syntax.
+It can be used when implementing infinite scroll or handling an infinite stream of data.
+When used in conjunction with Promises we are able to deal with async logic.
 Instead, it returns a special type of iterator object called a generator object.
-This next function contains the value (current value), and a `next` function (calling it retrieves the next set of values).
+This next function contains the value (current value), `next` function (calling it retrieves the next set of values).

 ```js
 function* iterator(array) {
 	let index = 0;

 	let arrayLength = array.length;

 	while (index < arrayLength) {
 		yield array[index++];
 	}
 }

 const arr = [1, 2, 3, 4, 5];

 const generator = iterator(arr);

 async function processGenerator() {